jeroenvanmaanen/archetype-nix-go/README.md

 * Nix (to manage dependencies)
 * Axon Server (for event storage, message routing, and scalability)
 * Envoy (for service mesh architecture and high availability)

+This project is a template for a gRPC enabled Go back-end that can be built with Nix.
+The saga continues in [archetype-go-axon](https://github.com/jeroenvanmaanen/archetype-go-axon)

 ## Setup